 Congratulations Note Examples

-Use these letters to congratulate a colleague or friend who has a new job or who has started his or her own business.
+New job: Send a letter to congratulate a colleague or friend who has a first job, new job, or who has started their own business:

 - First Job Congratulations Letter